Treatment Options for Diabetics

 - Magnesium is a useful vitamin to guard against the progression of Type 2 diabetes

-- Unsaturated fats found in oils should be favored over saturated fats in butter, lard, or red meats
+- Choose unsaturated fats found in oils over saturated fats in butter, lard, or red meats

 Exercise for Diabetics

 A reasonable exercise goal is 30 minutes a day of aerobic exercise.
-Exercise will have wide ranging effects across the body, including an increased ability to control blood glucose levels.
+Exercise will have wide ranging effects across your body, including an increased ability to control blood glucose levels.

 - Doing a stepper or using free weights while watching TV